odaridavid/WeatherUpdates/README.md

 2. Split debug and release build i.e Better app icon for debug and release and other environment settings.
 3. Time formatting i.e current time, 12hr / 24hr system.
-4. Look into cache and eviction strategies i.e make the app offline first and refresh the data after 15/30 min, Room + WorkManager combo.
+4. Look into cache and eviction strategies once it has more data i.e make the app offline first.
 5. Better issue observability i.e logging errors in Repository on a dashboard somewhere i.e Crashlytics
-6. Setup for performance monitoring i.e Baseline Profiles, Memory Check i.e leak canary etc.
+6. Setup for performance monitoring i.e Baseline Profiles, Memory Check i.e leak canary etc & Look into how network and battery consumption is affected by polling.
 7. Notification for weather alerts and current day forecast.
 8. Support for a weather widget
 9. Map and Consume more API data once current feature set is polished i.e Weekly weather information,humidity,wind speed etc.
-10. Ability to select multiple locations
-11. Process improvements i.e PR templates/Setup Linting with detekt/ktlint
+10. Process improvements i.e PR templates/Setup Linting with detekt/ktlint
-12. Translate for currently supported languages ,i.e strings in res.
+11. Translations for currently supported languages ,i.e strings in res.
-13. Convert Longitude/Latitude to location name
+12. Convert Longitude/Latitude to location name
-14. Convert hard coded values in the service interface to user preference
+13. Convert hard coded values in the service interface to user preference such as metric vs imperial units.
-15. Improve UI , have Icons and stuff.
+14. Improve UI , have Icons and stuff.
-16. Use real location and setup permissions flow.
+15. Use real locations & ability to select multiple locations + setup permissions flow.
-17. Look into how network and battery consumption is affected by this

 # Screenshots 📱